Green's function

-Through the superposition principle, given a linear ordinary differential equation (ODE), $L y = f$, one can first solve $L G = \delta_s$, for each s, and realizing that, since the source is a sum of delta functions, the solution is a sum of Green's functions as well, by linearity of L.
+By the superposition principle, given a linear ordinary differential equation (ODE), $L y = f$, one can first solve $L G = \delta_s$, for each s.
+If the source is a sum of delta functions, then the solution is a sum of Green's functions as well due to linearity of L. This means that the integral, viewed as a continuous sum, can reconstruct a wide class of sources, $f$, through the convolution integral.
+Whenever the integral of $f$ with $G$ converges, then the solution to the inhomogeneous equation, $L y = f$, is given by $y = G \ast f$.

 Green's functions are named after the British mathematician George Green, who first developed the concept in the 1820s.
-In the modern study of linear partial differential equations, Green's functions are studied largely from the point of view of fundamental solutions instead.
+In the modern study of linear partial differential equations, Green's functions are studied largely from the point of view of fundamental solutions instead, which take into account the modern language of the theory of distributions or generalized functions.

-Under many-body theory, the term is also used in physics, specifically in quantum field theory, aerodynamics, aeroacoustics, electrodynamics, seismology and statistical field theory, to refer to various types of correlation functions, even those that do not fit the mathematical definition.
-In quantum field theory, Green's functions take the roles of propagators.
+Building off of the superposition principle in many-body theory, the term is also used in physics and engineering, specifically in quantum field theory, aerodynamics, aeroacoustics, electrodynamics, seismology and statistical field theory, to refer to various types of correlation functions, even those that do not fit the mathematical definition.
+In quantum field theory, Green's functions take the role of propagators, also referred to as two-point (correlation) functions.